 TransX Exports GmBH has received an order to ship 10 containers ($3,000,000) per month for a period of 12 months.
 The importer has agreed to pay once the container reaches its port.
 FYI – The shipment takes 21 days to reach importers port.

-In the above example, instead of financing accounts receivable, Transx Export GmBH has an option to ask for Letter of Credit.
+In the above example, instead of financing accounts receivable, Transx Export GmBH has an option to ask for a Letter of Credit.
 By asking this, he can provide 30 to 60 days credit to his buyer.
 By getting a letter of credit, TransX can book revenue straight away and it further reduces the cost.
 However, please be informed such transactions are valid only for Export-Import trade.
 Letter of credit is signed by buyers bank.
 (Risk of fraud LC hold in this transaction)

 Bill discounting or Accounts receivable financing is a common practice followed mostly by manufacturers as they are in constant need for working capital because the general payment receivable is between 60 to 90 days where is they have to make payment to their creditor on spot basis (to earn cash discount) or between 30 to 60 days period.